Most Effective Products

 What Are Sac Spiders?

-• Sac spiders are a nuisance spider pest because of their web building and aggressive nature.
+• Sac spiders are a nuisance spider pest because of their web-building and aggressive nature.

 How to Get Rid of Sac Spiders

-Preventing Sac Spiders Reinfestation
+Preventing Sac Spider Reinfestation

 • To prevent future sac spider problems, keep your home free of clutter and place a perimeter treatment of Supreme IT Insecticide around your home to form a protective barrier.